 Patent Attorneys are IP professionals with specialist skills to understand your product as well as to file and prosecute patent applications.

 Filing patent applications can be complex and expensive.
-However, most patent attorney firms offer a free first consultation and using a Patent Attorney will provide you with confidence your application as well as a guarantee of quality in any granted patent.
+However, most patent attorney firms offer a free first consultation and using a Patent Attorney will provide you with confidence in your application as well as a guarantee of quality in any granted patent.

 IP protection demonstrates that you own the exclusive rights to your product, driving up the value of your business.